Sorry, you need to enable JavaScript to visit this website.

 The project has involved planting cover crops on 220 hectares of farmland and the introduction of humic acids on a further 180 hectares.
 We then monitor data on soil health by looking at organic matter, pests and weather to inform future decisions and inputs.

 The results from the soil samples and farm primary data are processed by Cool Farm Tool (CFT) and Cradle-to-Farmgate lifecycle assessments conducted by Krakow University of Agriculture.
-Initial reports have been encouraging – informing the design of regenerative agricultural practices to increase soil organic matter and the potential for carbon capture.
+Initial reports have been encouraging – informing the design of regenerative agriculture practices to increase soil organic matter and the potential for carbon capture.